History of the Boston Red Sox: 2008–2010

 The end of February 2008 sparked a controversy between Hank Steinbrenner and Red Sox Nation.

 Due to Steinbrenner's comments, Red Sox owner John Henry inducted Hank Steinbrenner into Red Sox Nation, allowing him to receive perks such as a shirts, pins, Green Monster seats, and an autographed hat by David Ortiz.

 On the field, the Red Sox got off to a hot start in 2008, leading the American League Eastern Division for the first two months.
-In the process, Manny continued to be Manny by high-fiving a Red Sox fan in Baltimore while making a catch.
+In the process, Manny continued to be Manny by high-fiving a Red Sox fan in Baltimore while making a catch before turning and throwing to first base to double up a retreating runner.
 Later that month in the same place, Manny Ramirez hit his 500th career home run.
 Despite the positive progress, David Ortiz was injured on May 31.
 As a result, the usually quiet J. D. Drew stepped up by reinventing his image.
 He hit .337 with 27 RBI in June 2008.
 Another part of the Red Sox' reinvention occurred in an early June game against the Tampa Bay Rays where pitcher James Shields hit Coco Crisp, resulting in Crisp going straight to Shields.
 Shortly after, both benches cleared out in a brawl.
 In July, the defending champions sent seven All-Stars to the game at the hated Yankee Stadium, Dustin Pedroia, David Ortiz, J. D. Drew, Manny Ramirez, Jonathan Papelbon, Jason Varitek, and Kevin Youkilis, with Ramirez, Youkilis, and Pedroia named starters to Francona's American League squad.
 In the 2008 Major League Baseball All-Star Game at Yankee Stadium, J. D. Drew hit a two-run home run in the seventh inning.
 He earned All-Star Game MVP honors due to his stellar performance.